tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 The [bdqffdq:implementedBy](<../../list/bdqffdq/index.md#implementedBy> "The bdqffdq:Mechanism that provides a bdqffdq:Implementation") object property SHOULD have a `bdqffdq:Implementation` as its subject.

-An axiom places an `owl:restriction` on the object of the `bdqffdq:implementedBy` object property as a `bdqffdq:Mechanism`.
+An axiom places an `owl:restriction` on the object of the `bdqffdq:implementedBy` object property as a [bdqffdq:Mechanism](<../../list/bdqffdq/index.md#Mechanism> "An entity that can execute bdqffdq:DataQualityMethods.").

 Each `bdqffdq:Implementation` SHOULD have a `bdqffdq:implementedBy` object property.